mitubaEX/gowk/README.md

 ### Sum

-Get sum in per column.
+Get sum in each column.

 ```
 ❯❯❯ echo "1,2,3\n2,3,4" | gowk sum